pinterest/thriftcheck/README.md

-You can disable one or more checks on a per-node basis using `nolint` directives. `nolint` directives apply to the current node and all of its descendents.
-The directives's value can be empty, in which case linting is entirely disabled, or it can be set to a comma-separated list of checks to disable.
+You can disable one or more checks on a per-node basis using `nolint` directives. `nolint` directives apply to the current node and all of its descendants.
+The directive's value can be empty, in which case linting is entirely disabled, or it can be set to a comma-separated list of checks to disable.